Skip to article frontmatterSkip to article content

 A Low-Rank Adaptation layer.

-This doesn't replace a linear layer — it sits *alongside* one,
+This doesn't replace a linear layer.
+It sits *alongside* one,

 adding a small trainable update.